Kontraspiel: History

-The earliest rules appeared in the same 1773 source under a separate entry, but the first comprehensive account is given in Hammer's 1811 edition of Die deutschen Kartenspiele. and then re-surfaces from 1853 to 1879 in various German games compendia.
+The earliest rules appeared in 1773 in Johann Joseph Schmidlin's Catholicon ou Dictionnaire universel de la langue françoise / Catholicon oder französisch-deutsches Universal-Wörterbuch, Vol. C, under the entry 'Contra. (…) [Spiel]', but the first comprehensive account is given in Hammer's 1811 edition of Die deutschen Kartenspiele. and then re-surfaces from 1853 to 1879 in various German games compendia.
 It may be an elaboration of Polskpas.
 Having the two black jacks is reminiscent of Euchre.

 Kontraspiel was gradually displaced by Skat, which combined elements of Kontraspiel and Tarok and became the dominant German national card game.
 Today Kontraspiel is of primarily historical interest, though it continues to be studied as a direct forerunner of Skat.